-- 27. Internal Audit continues to be a formal shared service between Epping Forest, Harlow and Broxbourne Councils, with Broxbourne being the host authority and employer of the Internal Audit staff.
+- 27. Internal Audit continues to be a formal shared service between Epping Forest, Harlow, Broxbourne, and St Albans Councils, with Broxbourne being the host authority and employer of the Internal Audit staff.
 A Shared Services Board meets quarterly to oversee the implementation and delivery of the Internal Audit function, monitor common issues or themes arising from audits, assess quality and performance and consider major changes to the service.
-The Board comprises of the Section 151 Officers from each authority as well as the Internal Audit Manager. - 28.
-The Internal Audit function consists of the Chief Internal Auditor (1.0 f.t.e), three Senior Auditors (2.65 f.t.e) and three Auditors (each1.0 f.t.e).
-There are no vacancies and two of the auditors were taken on after successful completion of their apprenticeships.
-Everyone in the team works across all three authorities.
+The Board comprises of the Section 151 Officers from each authority as well as the Head of Internal Audit. - 28.
+The Internal Audit function consists of the Head of Internal Audit (1.0 f.t.e), five Senior Auditors (4.65 f.t.e) and three Auditors (each1.0 f.t.e).
+There are no vacancies and one auditor was offered a permanent position after completion of their apprenticeship.
+Two other auditors are currently following an apprenticeship scheme.
+Everyone in the team works across all four authorities.
 In addition, the service has a call off contract with an external provider of Internal Audit to undertake more specialist audits when required.

-AUDIT PLAN 2022/23
+AUDIT PLAN 2024/25

-29. The Audit Plan as detailed in Appendix A requires 465 days (compared to 475 days for last year and 440 days for the previous year), as set out in the table below:
+29. The Audit Plan as detailed in Appendix A requires 464 days (compared to 451 days for 2023/24), as set out in the table below:

-Thematic Area Audit days 2022/23
+Thematic Area Audit days

+2024/25

-Corporate framework including governance, assurance framework, fraud, value for money and risk management 87
+Corporate framework including governance, assurance framework, 83

+fraud, value for money and risk management

-Cross cutting/themed audits 77
+Cross cutting/themed audits 100

-Operational Audits 141
+Operational Audits 125

 Follow Up work 40

 Audit and Governance Committee support including training 20

-Advice, other engagement with the business and contingency 100
+Advice, other engagement with the business and contingency 96

-TOTAL 465
+TOTAL 464